plewto/Cadejo/doc/intro.md

 #Instruments

 Instruments for use with Cadejo are no different from any other Overtone instrument as long as they follow a few basic conventions.
-However additional boilerplate code is required to *register* an instruments with Cadejo.
+Additional boilerplate code is required however to *register* an instruments with Cadejo.
 Details on how to do this can be found in the documentation for the Combo instrument.

 Four full-feature instruments are included in the Cadejo package.

-__ALGO__ is an 8-operator FM synthesizer with some unique features.
+__ALGO__,  an 8-operator FM synthesizer with some unique features.

-__ALIAS__ is a mean little 3 oscillator subtractive instrument with extensive modulation possibilities.
+__ALIAS__, a 3 oscillator subtractive instrument with extensive modulation possibilities.

-__MASA__ is an organ simulation loosely based on the Hammond B3.
+__MASA__, an organ simulation loosely based on the Hammond B3.

-__Combo__ is another organ simulation somewhat simpler then MASA.
+__Combo__, another organ simulation somewhat simpler then MASA.
 The documentation for Combo includes heavily annotated copies of the source files to illustrate the steps necessary for using an instrument with Cadejo.